7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 #### Declare Container Components

-To use this container a module that declares how to make this component is required:
+To use this container a module that declares this component is required:

 ##### `make`